Sharp EL-8 Portable Electronic Calculator

 Carrying Case for EL-8

-The EL-8 is a simple four-function, 8 digit floating point calculator.
-It uses individual Itron vacuum fluorescent display tubes, with each digit made up of an eight-segment pattern.
+The EL-8, which was also known as the "ELSI-8", with ELSI standing for "Extra Large-Scale Integration", is a simple four-function, 8 digit floating point calculator.
+It uses individual Iseden-manufactured "Itron"-type vacuum fluorescent display tubes, with each digit made up of an eight-segment pattern.
 The digits formed by the Itron displays are unique looking, with a more stylized digit than the standard seven-segment representation used so commonly today.
 The most obvious characteristic of the Itron display is the half-height zero digit.

 External AC Power Supply/Charger

-The machine uses four Rockwell-made (Sharp contracted with Rockwell as the fabricator for thier LSI IC's) Large-Scale Integrated Circuits (Part numbers 2271, 2266, 2261 and 2256) mounted on a small plug-in double-sided circuit board.
-A fifth IC in a can-type package contains the clock-generation circuitry for the LSI chipset.
-These chips are refinements of the first LSI integrated circuits used in a calculator, those fabricated by Rockwell for Sharp in the QT-8D.
+The machine utilizes four Rockwell-fabricated (Sharp contracted with Rockwell as the fabricator for thier Large-Scale IC's) Large-Scale Integrated Circuits (Part numbers AU2271, DC2266, AC2261 and NRD2256) mounted on a small plug-in double-sided circuit board.
+A fifth IC (part number CG1121) in a TO-5 package contains the clock-generation circuitry for the LSI chipset.
+These chips are refinements of the original Rockwell chipset used in the QT-8D.
+The chips are funcionally identical to the earlier chips, but were redesigned to reduce power consumtion by half, to allow for reasonable runtime for the EL-8.
+See the exhibit on the QT-8D for more information on the Rockwell chipset.
 The display, display drivers, power supply, and other miscellaneous circuitry reside on another board that plugs into the edge-connector-based backplane, along with the keyboard assembly.
 The machine uses a rechargeable NiCd (Nickel Cadmium) six cell (7.2V) battery pack for power when running without the AC adapter.
 The external power supply/charger module plugs into a connector on the back panel of the machine for operation from AC power, or for charging the NiCd batteries.

 Closeup View of Keyboard